orientechnologies/orientdb-docs/gettingstarted/demodb/queries/DemoDB-Queries-Profiles.md

 # Profiles

 ## Example 1

 Find the 'year of birth' of the Profiles, and how many Profiles were born in the same year:

-In the _Browse Tab_ of [Studio](../../../studio/README.md), using the query below, this is the obtained list of records (only few records are shown in the image below):

 <pre><code class="lang-sql">SELECT
   count(*) as NumberOfProfiles,